ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 ##Recommendations for Future Improvements
-Based on what we have experienced working on the project and our analysis of code metrics, we recommend that the following areas be revisited; either to fix flawed design or address code metrics hot spots:
+Based on what we have experienced working on the project and our analysis of code metrics, we recommend that the following areas be revisited to either fix flawed design or address code metrics hot spots:

 ##Validate
 One of the other designs that we considered for this class was to create an interface called RuleBook and then have our current Validate class implement said interface.
-This would allow us to extend our system further down the road to include additional rule sets if that is something the product owner wanted.
-While this would not necessarily fix hot spots identified by the metrics, it was something that we had wanted to do but was out of scope of the MVP.
+This would allow us to extend our system further down the road to include additional rule sets.
+While this would not necessarily fix hot spots identified by the metrics, it was something that we had wanted to include, but was out of scope of the MVP.

-In order to address the high complexity highlighted by the metrics, we would most likely need to scrap the entire Validate class and instead utilize inheritance within the Piece class so that it's children classes can validate their own movements based on their color and type.
+In order to address the high complexity highlighted by the metrics, we would most likely need to scrap the entire Validate class and instead utilize inheritance within the Piece class so that its children classes can validate their own movements based on their color and type.
 That way the checks within the child classes are more specific to that Pieces status.
 However, we are unsure if this would reduce complexity or if it would simply shift the code smell to the Piece class.

 ##CurrentGames
 While we feel that CurrentGames certainly solved our initial need to track ongoing Games, we have since realized that one of our previously considered approaches would be more suited to the task.
 We can remove the dependencies between classes which rely on CurrentGames by having Players track the Games which they are a part of.
 We were initially worried that doing this would break single responsibility and force unrelated tasks on the Player and PlayerLobby classes.
-However since there is no need in our current implementation for the system to check the information of a Game that the current Player is not a part of, storing a Player's ongoing Games would have been a better solution.
+However, since there is no need in our current implementation for the system to check the information of a Game that the current Player is not a part of, storing a Player's ongoing Games would have been a better solution.
 Additionally this would drastically lower the coupling as any time a route needed to know about CurrentGames, it already had knowledge of the current Player and could use that component to gain the same functionality.
 We still feel that it is not the responsibility of the Player to track Games they are a part of, however we would accept that drawback for a system with far less coupling now that we have seen the metrics.

 ##GetGameRoute
 GetGameRoute has been revisited numerous times across these 4 sprints, each time, we have tried to condense the amount of logic within the class that is needed to create the proper view.
-While we have been working to reduce the amount of work that a UI tier route is doing, it still seems cluttered and could be revisited.
-This class serves as the one place in our entire project where we choose to take on technical debt, as rebuilding the way we match the current Player with their opponent would have been more work in the short term, it would have solved the issue once and for all, meaning less work in the long term.
-Also, if the project were to expand and more types of Games or other functionality were to be added, the route would only get more and more cluttered with each different case.
+While we have been working to reduce the amount of work that a UI tier route is doing, it is still cluttered and could be revisited.
+This class serves as the one place in our entire project where we choose to take on technical debt.
+Rebuilding the way we match the current Player with their opponent would have been more work in the short term; however it would have solved the issue once and for all in the long term.
+Also, if the project were to expand in functionality, the route would only get more and more complex with each different case.
 Thus, finding a more generalized way of connecting Player and building the GameView would make additional features easier to implement.